ephraim13825/KZTimer/README.md

 - Ranking system is based on your mapcycle.txt file (keep it always up to date)
 - A very large sqlite database might cause server lags (i prefer a mysql database)
 - The climbers menu of KZTimer blocks menus of other plugins.
 But you are able to add exceptions in addons\sourcemod\configs\kztimer\exceptions_list.txt for sourcemod commands which create menus (e.g. sm_knife)
-- You can give map makers a mapper tag which allows them to get access to noclip. (addons\sourcemod\configs\kztimer\mapmakers.txt )
-- Datatable warnings are harmless as long as server logging is disabled
+- Datatable warnings are harmless as long as server logging is disabled! (only an issue on windows servers)
 - kz_bhop_single_touch issue: This function does not work on a few maps because the mapmaker has grouped bhop blocks to 1 entity (e.g. bhop_areaportal_v1).
 KZTimer can't detect a difference between those blocks and teleports you back to the start of the affected block section as soon as you hit the second bhop plattform of this "bhop block group".
 You have to contact the mapmaker or just disable kz_bhop_single_touch on these maps (map configs plugin)

 **About KZTimer**